Table of Contents

 - Damage to the small blood vessels in the eyes (a condition referred to as diabetic retinopathy)

-- Damage to the nerves (diabetic neuropathy) as well as,
+- Type 1 Diabetes can Damage to the nerves (diabetic neuropathy) as well as,

 - Damage to the kidneys (diabetic nephropathy)